-- Pure and applied research - Technological transfer
+- Pure and applied research

+- Technological transfer

-- Consulting services - Metrology measurements and testing
+- Consulting services

+• Metrology measurements and testing

-Pezzulo Lab [from SGA2]
+Pezzulo Lab, Institute of Cognitive Sciences and Technologies (ISTC), Rome [from SGA2]

 The Pezzulo Lab is part of the Institute of Cognitive Sciences and Technologies, National Research Council (CNR).
 The lab focuses on computational modelling and the analysis of neural data using a range of approaches, from probabilistic to deep learning and spiking models.